lstrzebinczyk/the_empire_blog/posts/8-modes-of-operation.md

 end
 ```

-We have a `TheEmpire::Event::ChangeModeEvent` struct, with a `mode` value. `TheEmpire` must be ready to handle it:
+We have a `TheEmpire::Event::ChangeModeEvent` struct, which represents the information, that active mode must change. `TheEmpire` must be ready to handle it:

 ```crystal
 # src/the_empire.cr, class TheEmpire